arjungopisetty/arjungopisetty.github.io/_posts/2017-2-12-WeekFour.md

 My mom visited this weekend and took me around Austin.
 Seeing family is always great during the semester and helped break the monotomy.

 ## What's in your way? ##
 I do not have much to complain about this week.
 My energy levels are back to normal and I have a good sleeping schedule again.
+I'm trying to stay on top of my work this semester.
+My partner and I have to finish the project and that will take a long time.

 ## What will you do next week? ##
-My primary goal is to catch up with the reading and successfully finish the Collatz project.
-I fell behind on some of the reading from last week and it hurt me in the daily quizzes, so I'm hoping to rectify that mistake in the next week.
-Besides those, I will try to remain on top of my other classes so I can focus on this one.
+My primary goal is to finish the Netflix project.
+I'll be cooridnating with my partner to finish the project through pair programming.
+Exams will be coming up, so I'm going to start studying now to avoid procrastinating.
+I'm doing better in the class quizzes, so I'm going to review my past class notes and keep up with the reading.

 ## What's my experience of the class? ##
-I am enjoying this class so far.
-It is very nerve racking to be randomly called on in class, but I am getting used to Professor Downing's style of teaching.
-The quizzes seem a fair assessment of how much attention you paid in class and to the readings.
-The piazza answers are really useful in getting through the Collatz project successfully.
+Going well so far!
+I feel I'm learning important skills that I'll use in the industry, instead of theory.
+The Python exposure is also great, since I havent taken any other classes that taught it.
+Piazza is really helpful in understanding the math around the Netflix problem.
+I think I'm finally ok with being called on in class, even though I'd still rather not be.

 ## Tip of the week ##
-My tip of the week is to check out this book: https://learnpythonthehardway.org/.
-I originally used it to learn basic python, and am currently using it to review.
-For me, learning a new language does not come naturally, so having a good guide is invaluable.
+I found this a couple days ago: https://chrome.google.com/webstore/detail/makegithubgreatagain/gpejlkhibgecggplgogpbgbdpnhogmhk.
+It's honestly not even that useful; it was just something I found kind of funny.